 Can my homestead be sold for back taxes while my bankruptcy case is pending?

-No. The automatic stay provisions of the bankruptcy code prevent any actions to collect taxes during the bankruptcy proceedings.
+No, provided that the property was listed on your schedule at the time of the bankruptcy filing.
+The automatic stay provisions of the bankruptcy code prevent any actions to collect taxes during the bankruptcy proceedings.
 However, interest on the unpaid taxes will continue to accrue during the bankruptcy proceedings.
 Once a discharge is entered on real property claimed as homestead the taxes will become due and payable and state law applies.

 My Chapter 13 plan is supposed to cover my taxes.
 How is the Tax Collector paid?

 The Court Order confirming your Chapter 13 plan will indicate if the Tax Collector is to be paid for outstanding real or tangible personal property taxes.
 If the Tax Collector’s claim is covered by your confirmation order then the Tax Collector should be receiving payment from the Chapter 13 Trustee in accordance with the court order.
 You should check with your bankruptcy attorney to ascertain whether real and/or tangible personal property taxes are covered by your Chapter 13 plan.

 Does filing of a bankruptcy petition stop a tax deed auction that has been scheduled for delinquent real property taxes?